holmjohnii/weworked-api/README.md

 You must include the **`x-api-key`** header in every request.
 All API requests must be made over HTTPS.

+## Making a Request
+All requests must be made using HTTPS.
+All URLs start with **`https://api.weworked.com/`**.
+For example, to request a list of all your clients, append the clients resoure path to the base URL.
+It complete URL should look like `https://api.weworked.com/clients`.

 ## Errors
 WeWorked uses standard HTTP response codes to indicate success and failure of an API request.
 If WeWorked is having problems, you will get a response with a 5xx status code.
 We recommend writing code that gracefully processes all possible exceptions.